ImtiazKhanDS/notes/Technical/Fastai.md

         torch.backends.cudnn.benchmark = benchmark
 ```

-1. `torch.backends.cudnn.benchmark = True` , This enables benchmark mode in cudnn.

-benchmark mode is good whenever your input sizes for your network do not vary.
-This way,

-cudnn will look for the optimal set of algorithms for that particular configuration (which

-takes some time).
+1. `torch.backends.cudnn.benchmark = True` , This enables benchmark mode in cudnn.benchmark mode is good whenever your input sizes for your network do not vary.
+This way, cudnn will look for the optimal set of algorithms for that particular configuration (which takes some time).
 This usually leads to faster runtime.
-But if your input sizes changes at

-each iteration, then cudnn will benchmark every time a new size appears, possibly leading to

-worse runtime performances.
+But if your input sizes changes at each iteration, then cudnn will benchmark every time a new size appears, possibly leading to worse runtime performances.

 References